 How to Find a New Church.
 Are you looking to change your Church?
-One of the most challenging things for a Christian is how to find a ministry that meets their spiritual, emotional, and social needs., Do they have child care, children’s programs, singles ministry, marriage support groups.
-If you believe you are called to the ministry, it is important to find a church that trains and encourages those call to do specific work for the Lord.
+One of the most challenging things for a Christian is how to find a ministry that meets their spiritual, emotional, and social needs., Do they have child care, children’s programs, singles ministry, marriage support groups?
+If you believe you are called to the ministry, it is important to find a church that trains and encourages those calls to do specific work for the Lord.

 The Benefits of a Smaller Ministry

 I may be prejudiced, but I attended a little home fellowship when I came to the Lord.
 It was small and intimate, and I was able to ask questions and receive prayer and counseling when I needed it.
 It was a place where people were mentored and found Godly accountability.
 That small fellowship has since become a thriving church in the inner city.
 That little home church has also birthed many, Pastors, Evangelists, Prophets, Teachers, and Apostles.

 Ephesians 4:11-12: And he gave some, apostles; and some, prophets; and some, evangelists; and some, pastors and teachers; For the perfecting of the saints, for the work of the ministry, for the edifying of the body of Christ.